You can create/edit tracking links in bulk in your ClickMeter dashboard. This feature is ONLY available to PAID customers.

 HOW TO IMPORT YOUR LINKS

-- Prepare the list of links to be created/edited in a CSV file as described below.Choose a campaign
+- Prepare the list of links to be created/edited in a CSV file as described below then choose a campaign.

 - Choose a Domain name.